Multiverse-Framework/Multiverse/docs/source/tutorials/tutorial_3.rst

 Next Steps
 ----------

-- Deploy ROS as a client to interact with the simulation.
+- Deploy ROS as Multiverse Clients to interact with the simulation.